“You’re like me. A man without a face. But that’s okay. We’ll find you one.”

 When he opens his eyes, she holds out a mirror.

-Emmett: It’s not such a young face, really.
-Younger than his father, as far as that goes.
-Younger than his uncle, too.
+Support: It’s not such a young face, really.
+Younger than many men, as far as that goes.

-But for all the ugly inside him, Em thinks he comes out looking pretty good.
+But for all the ugly it’s seen, most would think it comes out looking pretty good.

 Maybe a little soviet, at that.